• LAUNCH YOUR DREAM

 Scribes play a more proactive role in watching that same movie.
 From the opening scene to the introduction of the main characters to the moment we spot the “Save the Cat” moment (see my past post, Have A Blake Snyder Save The Cat Screenplay of Your Dreams) all the way to the climax of the movie.

-We look to see if the movie has solid structure, if there is character development and if the film flows evenly.
+We look to see if the movie has a solid structure if there is character development and if the film flows evenly.
 Can we relate to the characters and “get” the message the movie is trying to convey.
 Lastly, we stay behind and pour over the credits as they roll down the silver screen.
-If the movie is great, we take note of the screenwriter, casting director, producer and director and check them out at: www.imdb.com to see what other projects they’ve worked on.
+If the movie is great, we take note of the screenwriter, casting director, producer, and director and check them out at: www.imdb.com to see what other projects they’ve worked on.

 How many people can say their classroom is also their favorite playground?